 Lamarck later named the plants Cannabis Indica to distinguish between cannabis of Indian origin from plants cultivated in Europe.

 In total there are 3 different species of marijuana.

 - Cannabis ruderalis

-On top of these 3 species, we can have hybrids, combining 2 or more different species together.
+On top of these three species, we can have hybrids, combining two or more different species together.

 It’s these hybrid options that make cannabis so diverse.
 There are literally thousands of different kinds of cannabis thanks to hybridization and selective breeding practices.